SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 - **Import your Azure DevOps repositories** - Import your Azure DevOps repositories into SonarQube to easily set up SonarQube projects.
 - **Analyze projects with Azure Pipelines** - Integrate analysis into your build pipeline.
 Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.
-- **Add pull request decoration** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.
+- **Report your Quality Gate status to your pull requests** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.

 ## Prerequisites
 Integration with Azure DevOps Server requires Azure DevOps Server 2020, Azure DevOps Server 2019, TFS 2018, or TFS 2017 Update 2.